 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name, Step : (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Sam Kushner-Lenhoff, Step 3.6 : After gas inhalation begins, carefully time the start of image acquisition.
+Images obtained before one minute of gas exposure may not have had sufficient time to reflect the new gas provocation condition.

 Section – Results